nate-thegrate/vegan-chef/recipes/breakfast/aebleskivers.md

 ### directions:

-Combine all ingredients, then cook in an aebelskiver pan.
+Combine all ingredients, then cook in an aebleskiver pan.